Military Police of Paraná State

-The Military Police are reserve and ancillary forces of the Brazilian Army, and part of the System of Public Security and Brazilian Social Protection.
-Its members are called Military's States.
+The Military Police of Paraná State (Polícia Militar do Estado do Paraná, PMEP), like other military polices in Brazil is a reserve and ancillary force of the Brazilian Army, and part of the System of Public Security and Brazilian Social Protection.
+Its members are called State Military personnel.

 The primary mission of PMPR is the ostensible and preventive policing for the maintenance of public order in the State of Paraná.

 History

 The Military Police of Paraná was created as a unit of Skirmishers on August 10, 1854, under the name of the Police Force, like a military company.

 This origin is due to military necessity of the Empire of Brazil in reinforcing the troops of the Army in emergency situations.

 With the Proclamation of the Republic of Brazil has adopted a Constitution based on the United States where the states have a large autonomy.
 With that the police have become small regional armies.

 The history of PMPR shows an honorable participation in the events that marked Brazilian national life at that time.